Historical Marker Details

 Subject: Baker City is recognized for its place in the early transportation system for gold discovery.

 In October 1861, a group of prospectors in search of the mythical Blue Bucket Mine, made camp on a creek six miles southwest of here.
 That evening, Henry Griffin discovered gold in the gulch which bears his name.
-That started …
+That started a stampede which continued for years.
+In 1862, Baker County was created and named for …

 Read More